allthroughthenight/allthroughthenight.github.io/_posts/2025-08-01-data-deception-despair.md

 ![]({{site.baseurl}}/assets/2025-03-01-data-deception-despair/page-01.png)

-The first part is still shocking, with my full name and address, along with a street vi- wait.
-I've looked at my place from street view enough to know where angle was from.
-Also I had our [Google street view removed](https://www.aarp.org/home-family/personal-technology/info-2021/remove-home-from-google-street-view.html).
-So that explains why the view is off angle.
+The first part is shocking, with my full name and address, along with a street vi- wait.
+I've looked at my place from street view enough to know where is angle was from.
+I also had our [Google street view removed](https://www.aarp.org/home-family/personal-technology/info-2021/remove-home-from-google-street-view.html).
+So that explains why the view isn't straight on.
 When their tool tried to get a view of my place it didn't work, and settled for an off angle instead.
 This is getting weirder, but let's keep reading.

 ![]({{site.baseurl}}/assets/2025-03-01-data-deception-despair/page-02.png)

 Okay this is just some kind of extortion.
-I'm 98% sure I'm safe to ignore it, and I made sure not to download any attachments.
-If they have any tracking pixels in the email that's fine, but overall it feels about as dangerous as any other dodgey link.
+I'm 98% sure I'm safe to ignore it, and I didn't download the attachment.
+If there's have any tracking pixels in the email that's fine, but overall it feels about as dangerous as any other dodgey link.

 A lot of the techno-bable is close enough at a glance, but once you go below surface level it all falls apart.
 And knowing a bit about cyber security and cyber crime, if they had a rootkit to any device, manually monitoring cameras and website history is too much work for an extortion.
 It'd be easier to do a ransomware attack or sniff for passwords.